crisci/TicketingPlatform/ticketing/documentation/API.md

 ## __API Server__

 ### __Customers API__
-- GET `/API/customers/id={idCustomer}`
-    - Description: Return the list with all the customer and the information related to the ticket that he/she has opened.
-    - Request body: `none`
-    - Response status: `200 Success`, `404 Not Found` ,`503 Internal Server Error` (generic server error).
-    - Response body:

-          [
-            {
-              "id": 1,
-              "first_name": "Name",
-              "last_name": "Surname",
-              "email": "email@polito.it",
-              "dob": "2000-05-06",
-              "address": "Location",
-              "phone_number": "00000000000",
-              }
-            ]

 - GET `/API/customers/{idCustomer}/tickets`
     - Description: Return the list of all tickets related to the customerId.